albertbcs/umastathelper/README.md

 ---

-## 🔹 changelog
+## 🔹 **changelog**

+- **0.0.5**
+ 1. Fixed Nice Nature's support card recommendations.
+ 2. Fixed the Support Type chart and remove blanks from the upcomming horsegirls
+ 3. Added a new tool to update the type of recomended support cards.
+ 4. Updated editjs.html to add a function to add a new horsegirl.
+ 5. Updated the interface of the editjs.html
+ 6. Added a readme page.

+- **0.0.4**
-- 0.0.4 - Added Narita Brian (Maverick), Mayano Top Gun (Sunlight Bouquet) and Air Groove (Quercus Civilis) and added preview of Seiun Sky, Hishi Amazon, El Condor Pasa (Monk) and Grass Wonder (Healer)
+ 1. Added Narita Brian (Maverick), Mayano Top Gun (Sunlight Bouquet) and Air Groove (Quercus Civilis)
+ 2. Added preview of Seiun Sky, Hishi Amazon, El Condor Pasa (Monk) and Grass Wonder (Healer)
+- **0.0.3**
-- 0.0.3 - Renamed Middle to Medium
+ 1. Renamed Middle to Medium

 ---

 ## 🔹 License & Credits